cse-sim/cse/doc/src/records/rsys.md

 <%= member_table(
   units: "Btu/Wh",
   legal_range: "*x* $>$ 0",
-  default: "Estimated from SEER",
+  default: "Estimated from SEER unless WSHP",
-  required: "No",
+  required: "Yes for WSHP else No",
   variability: "constant") %>

 **rsCapC=*float***

-Cooling capacity at standard AHRI rating conditions.
+Net cooling capacity at standard rating conditions (outdoor drybulb temperature = 95 ^o^F for air source or fluid source temperature = 86 ^o^F for water source).

 If rsType=ASHP and both rsCapC and rsCap47 are autosized, both are set to the larger consistent value using rsCapRat9547 (after application of rsFxCapH and rsFxCapC).

+If rsType=WSHP and both rsCapC and rsCapH are autosized, both are set to the larger consistent value using rsCapRatCH (after application of rsFxCapH and rsFxCapC).

 <%= member_table(
   units: "Btu/hr",